Real Estate SEO: The Ultimate Guide + Examples, Keywords & Templates

 Let’s break down these 14 tips into three major categories, Local SEO, On-page optimization, Off-page optimization, and dive right in!

 Well, that usually happens with physical businesses or a result that’s highly dependent on location.
-Those top 3-4 results have mastered local SEO that allows them to rank in Google’s knowledge box with valuable details that are not given to other lower-ranking results.
+Those top 3-4 results have mastered local SEO which allows them to rank in Google’s knowledge box with valuable details that are not given to other lower-ranking results.

 We are talking about the highly coveted “Google 3-Pack.”
 The top 3 location-based results for a particular search query.